 The backstory of the Darksaber was more directly outlined in Rebels, another animated Star Wars show that Filoni had a hand in creating.
 In the Season 3 episode "Trials of the Darksaber," the Mandalorian Fenn Rau explained how the Jedi Tarre Vizsla had created the saber.
 When he died, the saber was stored in the Jedi Temple until Vizsla's ancestors took it back and united the Mandalores with it.
 Even though Pre Vizsla eventually used it to tear apart the Mandalorians, the weapon was still revered by the people.

-As for how the Darksaber ended up in Moff Gideon's hands.
-During the second Mandalorian Civil War in the year 2 BBY (about a decade before the events of The Mandalorian), the Mandalorian Sabine Wren wielded the Darksaber for good against the evil Empire.
-Sabine then passed it on to Bo-Katan Kryze.
-But somehow the non-Mandalorion Moff Gideon took control of the weapon, most likely during the Great Purge of Mandalore.
+As for how the Darksaber ended up in Moff Gideon's hands, it probably occurred during the second Mandalorian Civil War in the year 2 BBY (about a decade before the events of The Mandalorian) when the Mandalorian Sabine Wren wielded the Darksaber for good against the evil Empire.
+Sabine then passed it on to Bo-Katan Kryze and somehow the non-Mandalorion Moff Gideon took control of the weapon, most likely during the Great Purge of Mandalore.
 As Mando explained, Moff Gideon was an Imperial Security Bureau (ISB) officer during the purge where most of the Mandalorians were killed.

 While it is not good news that Moff Gideon has the Darksaber, fans who are well-versed in this aspect of the franchise are still excited to see this weapon in action.
 As for what it means for The Mandalorian, Mando could be the warrior who takes this weapon back for his people — with a little help from his Force-wielding buddy Baby Yoda, of course.
 First though, Mando and Baby Yoda will need to survive Moff Gideon's attacks.
 But if anyone can defeat this Imperial governor, it's a Mandalorian and a baby Jedi.